 Once you begin to play around and get comfortable with your stitches you may find that different techniques interest you.
 It could be appliqué or quilting and you'll also get an idea of which fabrics you like working with.
-There are plenty of more specialised feet and accessories that make these tasks easier.
+There are plenty more specialised feet and accessories that make these tasks easier.
 Have a look at our full range of accessories.

 Additionally, you'll want to stock up your sewing box.
 Dress making scissors, a tape measure and threads are all essentials and can be bought individually or why not opt for this easy, all-in-one sewing kit that contains everything a beginner needs?
 It also contains glass-headed pins and safety pins.

 Friends, family and a sewing group are great ways to get advice.
 You'll find a host of books aimed at beginner sewers.
 Whether it's patterns or alterations, you'll find books to answer your questions.
 There are also guides to mending, patching or darning.
-If you're looking for inspiring mini-projects why not go for the Start to Stitch book?

 Once you've mastered the basics you can concentrate on achieving a professional finish and there are plenty of accessories and gadgets to help you.
 You'll be amazed at how quickly a new set of buttons will transform a jacket or shirt.
 Choose bright coloured buttons to instantly update an old jacket.
 This binding maker will help you achieve quick and easy high quality results.
 Adding a contrasting binding to the hems of a skirt or around the neckline of a top is the ideal way to stamp your own individual mark on your outfit.